quarkslab/arybo/docs/source/setup.rst

 .. code:: bash

-    $ pip3 install pytanque
+    $ pip install pytanque

-Under Windows, binary distributions of pytanque are provided.
-They have been compiled using Visual Studio 2015 Update 3 (see above).
-You can thus install arybo/pytanque using the same commands as above.
+Under OSX and Windows, binary distributions of pytanque are provided.

+Please note that pytanque support for Python 2 isn't available under Windows, as the official Python 2.7 release is compiled with Visual Studio 2010, which can't compile petanque.
+We are investigating to fix this issue.

 Installation from the source using distutils
 --------------------------------------------